Amr2812/friendsfeed/README.md

-# Easy Connect Rest API
+# Friendsfeed

-Easy Connect is a social network I built to help people connect with each other.
+A social network for friends to see their life updates only to support friends communication without influencers, creators, pages, etc...

 ## Technologies